Rxswyers/Rack-o/Test/README.txt

 more than 2 people the Computer Racks will swap out.
 It may not seem like they do, but if you use the /c cheat you can verify.

+There is a bug, it rarely happens.
+A computer may pick a card and the Applet doesn't register it as the computer doing it.
+It will fall onto you, then make it unable to continue.

 These are notes as I progressed through my project:

 I've decided to add on to my GUI, because there is a lot of extra space not being used.